What Do Kids Collect?

 Take a look at the some of the pieces at the Cartoon Art Museum in San Francisco, California, which has over 7,000 original pieces in their permanent collection and explore the museum’s resource page for more information.

-Bob Bretall made it into the Guiness Book of World Records in 2015 with the world’s largest collection of comic books, which he started to collect when he was 8 years old.
+Read an interview with Bob Bretall, who made it into the Guiness Book of World Records in 2015 with the world’s largest collection of comic books, which he started to collect when he was 8 years old.

 Learn more about comic book collecting.